andrewangbl/recall-ai-bot/README.md

      a.
 Check for new videos from the specified channels
      b.
 Process new videos to generate summaries
      c.
 Create Instagram Reel videos from the summaries
      d.
-(Future feature) Upload the videos to Instagram
+Upload the videos to an AWS S3 bucket
+     e.
+Post the videos as Instagram Reels

 4. **Output**:
    - Generated videos will be saved in the `outputs` folder as `reel_output_p{part_number}.mp4`